centic9/github-version-statistics/README.md

 be done for other buildsystems that use declarative dependencies of third-party libraries, e.g. Apache Ivy
-* The GitHub API currently limits the number of results to 1000, so you only get 1000 results at max per type of buildsystem and the statistics for popular Java libraries will not be complete.
+* The GitHub API currently limits the number of results to 1000, so you only get 1000 results at max per type of buildsystem and thus the statistics for popular Java libraries will not be complete.

 ## Cron-entry to run the job every night